-Display advertising is a type of online advertising designed to show your company’s ad on a relevant third party website.
-If you have ever been on a website and noticed ads on the sidebar or top banner, that’s display advertising.
+What is Display advertising?
+It is online advertising designed to show your company’s ad on a relevant third-party website if you have ever been on a website and noticed ads on the sidebar or top banner, that’s display advertising.

 Display advertising is tailored, effective, cheaper and relevant to your intended market.
 For digital advertisers far and wide – this ticks a lot of important boxes.
 There’s no wonder why worldwide display advertising is expected to grow by 18.5% in 2021, according to Bannerflow